RobotOptimist/macivor/content/blog/kendo-ui-pain.md

 The detail grid is pretty much the same, but keep in mind you'll have to escape the # in any `#=kendo-expression#` in the Columns area.
 They still work okay everywhere else, probably.
 You might have JSON with a sub collection and you might wish to pass the sub collection to the Kendo client template.

 Sorry this is impossible.
 You cannot pass a collection from the parent to the child and expect it to be used in the grid columns.
-Instead, you have to define yet another endpoint and Kendo will perform an ajax call to retrieve detail information every time detail information is selected by a user.
+Instead, you have to define yet another endpoint and Kendo will perform an AJAX call to retrieve detail information every time detail information is selected by a user.
 This is suboptimal but that's what Telerik wants and who are we to disagree?

 Finally, and maybe  most importantly, you must call `ToClientTemplate()` at the end of the child grid definition.

 Oh, just in case you're like me and you like to use constructors in your models, you must define a parameter-less constructor or the Kendo UI grid will fail silently.
 Not only will it fail silently, but any HTML defined in your `csthml` file below the grid will fail to be added to the page.
 The lack of error messages will have you laughing for hours, so sorry to steal the joy of this problem.
 Define parameter-less constructors and you'll be good to go.

 So, Kendo UI is nice when it works and you stay within the defined edge cases.
 It's a nightmare when you dare to set foot without, so just don't.

-Good luck oh hapless developer.
-I pray for you.

 :::